Frequently Asked Questions of the Committee on Honors

 Yes, all applications are reviewed by Honors Committee Members.
 A lead reviewer is assigned for each application and that person will lead discussion at the Face to face meeting.

 How long will it take to upload an application to the awards site?

 It shouldn't take long to complete the application however, it does depend on the speed of your internet connection.
 ASHA strongly recommends that you request access to the site and begin the application early enough to ensure proper review and understanding of the online application.
 Sponsors may return to edit their applications prior to the deadline date.

 an I receive feedback on an application should it not be selected for the award in which it was nominated?

 All deliberations of the Committee are directed by COH policies and procedures.
 These policies state all discussions of the committee are confidential and therefore feedback on an application is not possible.

-How does the COH handle potential conflicts of interest regarding committee members and applications?
+How does the Committee on Honors (COH) handle potential conflicts of interest regarding committee members and applications?